jasonhuerta02/Active-Directory-Lab/README.md

 ## Steps

 To begin this lab, I created a logical diagram of the network that will host the Virtual Machines to better visualize the environment.
 I then set up Virtual Machines for the Active Directory Server, Splunk Server (Ubuntu), Windows 10 machine, and Kali Linux machine.
+Rather than statically assign IP addresses to each VM, I let VMWare's internal DHCP server assign addresses.

 <img src="NetworkDiagram.PNG" alt="Network Diagram" width="350">